hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1277

 If it had been an easy win within reach and a short journey, those [hypocrites] would have followed you, but the distance seemed too far for them.
-They will swear by Allah, “If we had been able, we would have surely joined you.”
-They destroy themselves; and Allah knows that they are liars.
+They will swear by Allah, “If we had been able, we would have surely joined you,” destroying themselves [through false oaths], and Allah knows that they are liars.

 # 1278